 Using a paper towel, pat the chicken dry.
 Season it inside and out with salt, stuff it with garlic and thyme, truss it, and place it in the refrigerator for 2 to 24 hours, uncovered.
 This will make the chicken very crispy when you roast it.

 Preheat oven to 450º.

-Cut the leeks into 3-inch pieces and place them in a large bowl with the potatoes.
+Place the leeks in a large bowl with the potatoes.
 Toss the veggies with 1 tablespoon of olive oil and pepper and set aside.

 Grease a large cast-iron skillet or gratin pan with the remaining olive oil.
 Place the chicken in the center and arrange the leeks and potatoes around the outside.

 Roast the chicken for one hour, or until an instant-read thermometer reads 160º.